TheHastyPilot/TheHastyPilot/README.md

-### 👋 Hello!

-# About Me
-My name is Alex Krings and I just recently graduated from Montana State University with a BS in computer sciecne! 🎓

-- I'm 22 years old
-- I'm currently looking for my first job in tech
--
+### Current Favorite Album: Random Access Memories - Daft Punk

+# <i> Honestly, I don't even know anymore</i>
+Hello there!
+I'm Alex, a 23 year old who's fighting for his life in this market.

+Accomplishments:
+- Graduated May, 2023 w/a BS in Computer Science (yippee!)
+- (Work In Progress) My little music web-app thingy
+- Hit Champ III in Rocket League (2s)
+- Can almost do a handstand